MaiaraRodrigues/CV/README.md

 **Movistar(O2)** (Jan'09 to Nov'13)
-_Store Manager & Sales assistant_
+_Store Manager & Sales associate_

-- Managed a team of 6 members ensuring all staff were fully trained and happy within their role.
+- Managing a team of six members ensuring all staff were fully trained and happy within their role.
 - Dealing with customer service enquiries